mozilla-mobile/mozilla-vpn-client/docs/add-on.md

 ### Local state

-> **Note**: Global state is not supported yet, if you need to implement an addon that requires it please refer to [VPN-3929](https://mozilla-hub.atlassian.net/browse/VPN-3929).
+> **Note**: Local state is not supported yet, if you need to implement an addon that requires it please refer to [VPN-3929](https://mozilla-hub.atlassian.net/browse/VPN-3929).

 Local state is persisted throughout user sessions i.e. not wiped after the application is killed.
 It is _not_ synced among the devices of a given user.
 It is local to each device.